 1. Per-Minute Pricing

-This is the most common model on infrastructure platforms like Vapi, Retell AI, and Bland AI.
+The most common model on infrastructure platforms like Vapi, Retell AI, and Bland AI.
 You pay for every minute the AI is on a call.
-Rates typically run:
+Typical rates:

 - → Bland AI: ~$0.09/minute flat

 On paper, those numbers look tiny.
 A 3-minute call at $0.09/min is $0.27.
-But if you're running 500 calls/month at an average of 4 minutes each, that's $180/month in usage — before you add the telephony cost, the LLM tokens, the voice synthesis, and whatever it cost to build the thing.
+Run 500 calls/month at 4 minutes each, that's $180/month in usage, before you add telephony, LLM tokens, voice synthesis, and whatever it cost to build the thing.

 Per-minute pricing rewards low call volume and short calls.
-If your average call runs 6+ minutes or your monthly volume exceeds 1,000 calls, you'll want to model out the math carefully.
+If your average call runs 6+ minutes or monthly volume goes over 1,000 calls, model the math carefully.

 2. Per-Call Pricing

 Some platforms and agencies charge per completed call rather than per minute.
 This model is more predictable if your call durations vary a lot.
-Typical rates run $0.50–$2.50 per call depending on complexity.
+Typical rates run $0.50 to $2.50 per call depending on complexity.

-Per-call pricing tends to appear in more opinionated products — platforms where the flow is more constrained and the call length is somewhat controlled.
-It can get expensive fast at scale but is very easy to forecast.
+Per-call pricing tends to appear in more opinionated products, platforms where the flow is constrained and call length is somewhat controlled.
+It can get expensive fast at scale, but it's easy to forecast.

 3. Monthly Retainer (Managed Agency)

+Agencies charge a monthly retainer that covers the full deployment: setup, integration, voice design, ongoing optimization, support.
 This model trades variable cost for predictability.
 You know what you're spending every month.
-The agency handles the infrastructure, keeps the agent updated, and manages any issues.
+The agency handles the infrastructure, keeps the agent updated, and manages issues.
 You don't need a technical team to maintain it.

 4. ROI-Based / Revenue Share